 - Periodontitis: This stage is often treated with nonsurgical scaling and root planing (SRP) to remove plaque and tartar accumulation from below the gumline.
 We may also place locally delivered antibiotics down into periodontal pockets to minimize bacterial growth.

-- Advanced periodontitis: In more advanced cases of periodontitis, Dr. Kotary may recommend a surgical procedure, such as flap (osseous) surgery, to access areas of infection located deep below the gumline.
+- Advanced periodontitis: In more advanced cases of periodontitis, our dentists may recommend a surgical procedure, such as flap (osseous) surgery, to access areas of infection located deep below the gumline.

 - Periodontal maintenance: Once your treatment is complete, we may recommend a periodontal maintenance program, which includes meticulous cleanings and monitoring of gum health every 3 – 4 months.
 These visits include dental exams, x-rays, and fluoride as needed and take the place of biannual prophylaxis (cleaning) visits.

 Dental insurance may cover a portion of your gum disease treatment.
 Our team will advocate for you on an individual basis to help maximize the part of your treatments funded by your insurance provider.
-If you do not carry health insurance or have outstanding costs, talk with our financial coordinator about financing plans and other easy payment options accepted at Advanced Dentistry.
+If you do not carry health insurance or have outstanding costs, talk with our financial coordinator about financing plans and other easy payment options accepted at Advanced Dentistry in State College, PA.

 Protect the Future of Your Smile

 Gum disease at any stage can present a notable threat to your smile, oral health, and systemic well-being.
-Let Dr. Kotary and our experienced State College, PA dental team help protect your smile against harm and reestablish periodontal health.
+Let our experienced State College, PA dentists and team help protect your smile against harm and reestablish periodontal health.
 If you believe you may have gingivitis, periodontitis, or an advanced case of gum disease, please get in touch with Advanced Dentistry of Centre County to schedule a periodontal screening.